 Begin the dream.
-Cross the veil.
+Cross the Veil.

 One story sung through two worlds.